awslabs/aws-sdk-swift/reference/0.x/AWSAppRunner/AppRunnerClient.md

 ### `disassociateCustomDomain(input:completion:)`

 Disassociate a custom domain name from an AWS App Runner service.
-Certificates tracking domain validity are associated with a custom domain and are stored in <a href="https:​//docs.aws.amazon.com/acm/latest/userguide">AWS
+Certificates tracking domain validity are associated with a custom domain and are stored in [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide).
-Certificate Manager (ACM).
 These certificates aren't deleted as part of this action.
-App Runner delays certificate deletion for
-30 days after a domain is disassociated from your service.
+App Runner delays certificate deletion for 30 days after a domain is disassociated from your service.

 ``` swift
 public func disassociateCustomDomain(input: DisassociateCustomDomainInput, completion: @escaping (ClientRuntime.SdkResult<DisassociateCustomDomainOutputResponse, DisassociateCustomDomainOutputError>) -> Void)